hapax/hapax.github.io/assets/chuzenji.md

-I passed a *konbini* in the cruise terminal, so I walk back and dawdle in the snack aisle, wracked by performative indecision, while scoping out local hotels on the wifi.
+I passed a *konbini* in the cruise terminal, so I walk back and dawdle in the snack aisle, wracked by performative indecision, while scoping out local hotels on the free wifi.
 A balding clerk listens to the baseball---from what I can tell, the Swallows are playing the Baystars---and watches me with quiet indulgence.
 He has nowhere to be; he yawns and switches stations; I can play at